 - From the mid 1990’s to current – Lawrence Barn Dance Association board member (contra dancing group)

-- Have been on the Nordic Heritage Festival organizing committee since 2001
+- Have been on the Nordic Heritage Festival organizing committee from 2001 to 2013.
+That project is taking a break right now.

 - I joined Americana Music Academy teaching team in 2002, teaching beginning technique and Scandinavian fiddle tunes through 2007.